Annesley Woodhouse

 Annesley Woodhouse is a village in Nottinghamshire, England, located approximately 10 mi (16 km) north of the City of Nottingham and 6 mi (9.6 km) south of Mansfield, close to Junction 27 of the M1 motorway.
 It has a current population of around 3,500, the data from the 2011 census being included in the civil parish of Annesley.

 History

 Annesley Woodhouse originated as a farming community and expanded in the 19th and 20th centuries as the mining industry locally was established and grew.
 In the post-war years and beyond, the village has grown rapidly and conjoined with neighbouring villages Nuncargate & Kirkby Woodhouse.
 All have now become an extension of their 'parent' town, Kirkby-in-Ashfield.

 Modern Annesley Woodhouse

 With the demise of the mining industry in the 1990s Annesley Woodhouse is now largely a residential area with people travelling out of the village for education, employment and leisure.

 A windmill was located near to Midfield Road.

+Murder of Keith Frogson

+On 19 July, 2004, Keith "Froggy" Frogson, a 66 year old retired miner, and outspoken member of the National Union of Mineworkers, was murdered on his doorstep by Robert Boyer.
+Although initial reports linked the death to the 1984–1985 United Kingdom miners' strike, due to Boyer choosing to continue working, mental illness was later declared.
+The murder resulted in a manhunt in which Boyer was found living in a tent in the nearby woodland.
+He pleaded guilty to manslaughter, and was given an indefinite hospital order.

+The events inspired the 2022 BBC drama series Sherwood.